BBVA/qed/docs/introduction.md

 Now we have a QED with 9 rocksdb versions ordered by release date from older to newer.

-Als we have 9 snapshots in a third party public store, so we can get anytime the snapshot of each version.
+Also we have 9 snapshots in a third party public store, so we can get anytime the snapshot of each version.

 In this example we suppose we are using the version v5.16.6.
-In our pipeline we build our software depending on that version of rocksdb, but out DNS server gots corrupted and a fake github is presented to our build server, so it downloads a corrupted version of rocksdb containing malware.
+In our pipeline we build our software depending on that version of rocksdb.
+The software distributor or repository has been compromised, a new package has been uploaded to the official repository, with an old version but new contents and new download hashes.

 Ir our pipeline, every time we download a dependency, we generate its QED entry, but this time, because the package was altered by a third party, we generate a different version of the entry:

     rocksdb/corrupted-v5.16.6.json

-Before using it to build our software we ask QED for a membership proof, so we can verify that own download was already verified and inserted into the QED:
+Before using it to build our software we ask QED for a membership proof, so we can verify that our download was already verified and inserted into the QED:

     $ ./membership.sh 6 rocksdb/corrupted-v5.16.6.json